AlexKanakis5/web_project/ProjectDiary.md

 <li>Only the users that are concerned should have access to the pdf files
 <li>Added a page that the user can view and download all the pdf files

-## <b>Next steps:

-<li>Add a user page - <b>DONE
-<li>Check the functionality where the student can select 2nd and 3rd professor.
-Can they add more?
-Does the invite dissapear when the professors have accepted? - <b>DONE????
-<li>Delete the invite if user declines (later in order to test invite system) <b>PENDING
-<li>Student accepts invites but diploma isn't added <b> DONE
-<li>Mobile site login press does nothing <b>PENDING
-<li>Add the option for the prof to grade a diploma.
-Maybe add a grade column for each teacher grade and then the faculty can set it to finished with the chosen grade
-<li>When filter by main/third prof and pending, nothing shows
-<li>Add delete button for each diploma, on the professors page
-<li>Add option for diploma to be cancelled by main professor
-<li>Professor cant grade newly created diplomas <b>DONE (when creating new diplomas "pending" was uppercase -> "Pending")

 # 07 / 01 / 2025